michaelpaulkorthals/py_irc/README.md

 Due I don't find Python code for this new challenge, I decided to create my own utilities and API-module.

+Now these are successfully running on my home-brewed **"Infrared Remote Control API Server"**, I share here with you here.

 ## Hardware ##

 My choice for this appliction is a a Raspberry Pi Zero W with headless Raspbian Buster based on Debian 10 Linux.